-The Institute of Directors New Zealand (IoD) today announced that it has joined the global Climate Governance Initiative (CGI) as the host of the national chapter, Chapter Zero New Zealand.
+The Institute of Directors New Zealand (IoD) today announced that it has joined the global Climate Governance Initiative as the host of the national chapter, Chapter Zero New Zealand.
 The online launch event attracted over 750 registrations, highlighting the interest across New Zealand’s director community.

 Chapter Zero New Zealand will work to mobilise, connect, educate and equip directors to effectively govern New Zealand organisations on the response to climate change and drive the global goal to achieve net zero carbon emissions by 2050.

 IoD chief executive Kirsten Patterson (she/her) says the launch of Chapter Zero is a significant milestone in New Zealand’s climate emergency response.

 “Being armed with the most up-to-date climate change information including the global agenda, New Zealand’s obligations, and understanding science-based targets to reduce emissions, is imperative for directors in ensuring the long-term resilience of the companies they serve,” says Patterson.

 IoD research has consistently found climate issues are one of the top concerns for directors from listed companies right through to not-for-profit organisations.